Plugin Workspace Guide

 Untitled

-2. Developers will chain these Actions together using a Compound Action Syntax (written in YAML, using DSL & JSON Bender for conditions & mapping) in the Workflow Library.
+2. Developers will chain these Actions together using a Compound Action Syntax (written in YAML, using DSL & MW Data Mappers for conditions & mapping) in the Workflow Library.

 Untitled